renanmb/LiftUr10e/README.md

 ## Overview

+This project is intended to help the team having issues with the following project

+[[Question] Lift Task with UR10e and Robotiq 2F-140 #2932](https://github.com/isaac-sim/IsaacLab/discussions/2932)

 This project/repository serves as a template for building projects or extensions based on Isaac Lab.
 It allows you to develop in an isolated environment, outside of the core Isaac Lab repository.